ryuryu-ymj/mannot/src/mark.typ

 }

-/// Mark the part in a math block with highlighting.
+/// Mark the part of a math block with highlighting.
 ///
 /// - body (content): The target of highlighting and annotation.
 /// - tag (none, label): Optional tag.
 If you mark content with a tag,